ish-cd/help/getting-started.md

 ### Setting Up Credentials

-In order for drush.io to execute workflow operations on your behalf, you need to provide a valid [Pantheon machine token](https://pantheon.io/docs/machine-tokens/).
+In order for Ish to execute workflow operations on your behalf, you need to provide a valid [Pantheon machine token](https://pantheon.io/docs/machine-tokens/).

-1. First, log in to you drush.io account.
+1. First, log in to you Ish CD account.
 By default, you land on the `Projects` tab of your account dashboard.
 Navigate to the `Credentials` tab.

 2. Click the `Add Credential` button.
 A dialog will appear where you can enter a credential name like `Work Pantheon Account`